Normalize A Single Preset¶

 Decide whether this is a hardware run or a no-hardware test.

-Valid Helix slot examples:
+Valid slot examples:

 01A